How to improve the employee experience

 Did you know that employee experience is one of the most important factors in determining employee engagement, productivity, and even business success?

 Companies that have a comprehensive employee experience management system in place see a significant improvement in their return on assets (ROA) and return on sales (ROS).

 According to a recent IBM study, organizations that score in the top 25% for a positive employee experience see a ROA that’s nearly 3 times higher and a ROS that’s twice as high, compared to organizations in the bottom 25%.

-Employee experience is not just about providing a good salary and benefits, though – employees want to feel engaged, appreciated, and productive in their work.
+Employee experience is not just about providing a good salary and benefits; Employees want to feel engaged, appreciated, and productive in their work.

 If you’re looking for specific ways to improve the employee experience at your company, you’re in the right place.

 In this blog post, we will discuss 14 ways to improve employee experience and have a happier, more productive, and more engaged workforce.
-Here's the quick list:
+Here’s a short list:

 What is the employee experience?

 Employee experience, also known as EX, is the impression an employee has of their job and of the workplace environment, from the time you recruit them to the time they leave.

 It includes everything from how employees interact with the company, what opportunities for growth and development they have, and how motivated they feel about their jobs, to whether they feel a sense of belonging and purpose.